AbuEnayetSiddique/ABS/README.txt

 Added CategoryRepository.cs and ICategoryRepository.cs file and updated

 0243
-Added ISP_Call.cs implemet file and modified
+Installed Nuget Packeges for Dapper- Version: 1.9.0 Added ISP_Call.cs implemet file and modified
 Added SP_Call.cs class file
+	after adding the code getting an error in this file -- ExecuteScalar tried to add using statement but did not work tried with suggestion that shows when alt+enter is pressed but nothing changed.

 0410
 Added IUnitOfWork.cs implemet file